This post may contain Affiliate Links. Please see my Disclaimer for more details.

 My grandpa Mark was very popular in my family for his cooking.
 He had a banana pudding in his recipe arsenal that would make any Southern grandmother proud!

-When you make yours at home with love, you know what ingredients you're putting in your food, which ultimately will end up in your family bellies.
+When you make yours at home with love, you know what ingredients you're putting in your food, which ultimately will end up in your family's bellies.
 So let's agree that we're going to feed ourselves and our families the best food possible, using quality ingredients and cooking with lots of love!

 What is Banana Pudding?

-The first time a banana pudding recipe was published is believed to be in 1888 in a Good Housekeeping magazine based in Massachusetts and Central Illinois.
 Where the recipe calls to "make and chill a pint of custard, the recipe instructs, then line 'a pretty dish' with alternating layers of sliced sponge cake and sliced bananas.
-Pour the custard over the layers and top with whipped cream."
-I'm sure it was placed in a trifle dish.

-The swap from sponge cake to vanilla wafers happened between 1920-1921 when Laura Kerley shared the first known printed recipe using cookies.
-It wasn't long before the National Biscuits Company (who later became Nabisco's in 1967) saw the opportunity to capitalize on the growing popularity of banana pudding and began printing a recipe on boxes of vanilla wafers in the 1940s.
+It wasn't long before the National Biscuits Company (which later became Nabisco in 1967) saw the opportunity to capitalize on the growing popularity of banana pudding and began printing a recipe on boxes of vanilla wafers in the 1940s.

 Now, how did the South fall in love with banana pudding?
 Well, allow me to rip the band-aid off.
 African Americans were always the cooks in the South for white families then, and I can see them being tasked with replicating this new popular dessert that was sweeping the country.

-This is why I'm sharing my recipe in case you are like me and couldn't get your grandmother or grandfather's recipe.
+This is why I'm sharing my recipe, in case you are like me and couldn't get your grandmother's or grandfather's recipe.
 Now, you will have a recipe to pass down to future generations creating new food memories for generations to come.

 Key Ingredients